Ryheembon/2nd-website/README.md

 To modify styles or add new commands:
 - Edit `styles.css` to change the appearance
 - Update `script.js` to add new commands or modify behavior

+## Mobile Support

+The terminal includes special optimizations for mobile devices:
+- Touch-friendly command buttons
+- Responsive layout that adapts to screen size
+- Smooth scrolling for terminal output

 ## License